-Alyssa Gates is in her ninth year as the Director of Student-Athlete Enhancement, and her eight year with the Marist department of athletics.
+Alyssa Gates is in her tenth year as the Director of Student-Athlete Enhancement, and her ninth year with the Marist department of athletics.
 In her position, she oversees the Center for Student-Athlete Enhancement, including the assistant director and the academic advisement fellow.
 She is responsible for the academic monitoring and the continuing eligibility of more than 550 student-athletes at Marist College.

 In each of her first four seasons at Marist, the Red Foxes have led the Metro Atlantic Athletic Conference Academic Honor Roll each year.
 In 2008, 13 of her student-athletes were named Academic All-District by ESPN The Magazine as selected by CoSIDA, while two were named Academic All-Americans.